shader-slang/spec/declarations.md

     (`cbuffer` | `tbuffer`) Identifier DeclarationBody `;`?
 ```

-Given a traditional buffer declaration, an implementation shall behave as if the declaration were desugared into:
+Given a [=traditional buffer declaration=], an implementation shall behave as if the declaration were desugared into:

 * A `struct` declaration with some unique name |S|, and with the declaration body of the buffer declaration.